aer0usa/aer0usa.github.io/sliderules.md

 ![Pickett Model 902](./images/Pickett-902.jpg)

+My Concise 552 made me curious about slide rules, so I searched for more information about them.
+I found ISRM and some other info about slide rules.
+I mentioned all of this to Lys, and she looked on Ebay and found a lot of two slide rules for $20: this Pickett 902, and the [Roos SR-109](#roos109) below.

 * Lys got me this!
     * Lot of two (with Roos SR-109 below) for ~$20
     * ~2010?